 Other Funds in the sector

-The managers of this fund look for high quality companies with a good culture and a competitive position in their industry.
-They then hold on to them for the long term.
-They tend to keep the portfolio quite concentrated which increases risk.
+The managers of this fund look for high quality companies with good management culture and a competitive position in their industry.
+They then hold them for the long term.

-The fund performed better than the broader US stock market over the past year.
-We put this down to the managers’ ability to select companies with bright futures ahead of them.
-The managers invest more in growth companies and these have been the strongest contributors to performance.
+The managers have done better than the broader US stock market since taking over the fund in April 2014.
+We put this down to their ability to select companies with bright futures ahead of them.
+The managers prefer companies they think have exciting growth potential and these have been the strongest contributors to performance.

 Cormac Weldon tries to invest in smaller companies whose potential has not yet been recognised by others.
 Smaller companies are higher-risk than larger ones.

 The manager’s track record before he joined Artemis is a little more subdued.
 He performed in line with the benchmark for a number of years.
-His fund currently does not feature on the Wealth 50 list of our favourite funds.
+The fund does not currently feature on the Wealth 50 list of our favourite funds.

 The manager looks for small and medium-sized businesses with growth potential overlooked by other investors.
 Smaller companies are higher-risk than bigger businesses.

-The fund has delivered an attractive long-term return.
+The fund has delivered attractive long-term returns.
 But it’s performed less well than the broader market of small and medium–sized US companies in recent years.
 Lauren Romeo’s approach of investing in unloved companies has largely been out of favour.
-Investors preferred companies with more dependable earnings streams.
-They’re thought to be more secure.
+Investors have preferred companies with more dependable earnings streams or what they have considered more exciting growth prospects.

 We still think the fund can provide good returns over the long term.
 The manager’s contrarian approach means the fund offers something different from many of its peers.

-This fund tries to track the performance of the FTSE USA Index.
-It invests in more than 600 large and medium-sized American companies.
+This fund aims to track the performance of the FTSE USA Index.
+It invests in more than 600, mostly large, American companies.

-This fund invests in every company in the FTSE USA Index.
-It’s tracked the index tightly and efficiently over both the short and longer term, losing little value to annual charges.
+This fund invests in every company in the FTSE USA Index in proportion to each company’s size.
+The larger the company, the larger its impact on the index.
+The fund’s tracked the index tightly and efficiently over both the short and longer term, losing little value to annual charges.
 We think this fund is a great option for low-cost exposure to the US stock market.

 Latest research updates